bvantiem/starter-hugo-academic/content/authors/admin/_index.md

 # highlight_name: true
 ---

-I am a SSRC Criminal Justice Innovation Postdoctoral Fellow at the University of Maryland, where I am hosted jointly by the Department of Criminology & Criminal Justice and the School of Public Policy.
+I am a SSRC Criminal Justice Innovation Postdoctoral Fellow.
 My research focuses on how prison conditions and policies affect in-prison and post-release outcomes.
 I am currently working on projects related to prison climate, and the impact of prison-based programming on post-release employment.
 I am also interested in the overlap between systems of crime and immigration control, and have published on the impact of a local-federal immigration enforcement partnership on police behavior.
 I previously managed a large scale peer support program in prisons in the UK and Ireland.
 I also served as an independent monitor of two immigration removal centers.

 {{< icon name="download" pack="fas" >}} A copy of my CV can be viewed {{< staticref "uploads/resume.pdf" "newtab" >}}here{{< /staticref>}}.